 Why is this?
 Let’s take a closer look.

-Reverting back to a ‘weekday’ pattern after following a ‘weekend’ sleep schedule has been associated with lower mood (greater feelings of tension, anxiety and worry101415) and reduced brain power? in the period shortly after waking, at the start of the working week10.
+Reverting back to a ‘weekday’ pattern after following a ‘weekend’ sleep schedule has been associated with lower mood (greater feelings of tension, anxiety and worry) and reduced brain power in the period shortly after waking, at the start of the working week.10 14 15

-Research literature has shown that these impacts on cognitive performance lead to:
+Research has shown that this can lead to:

 So, if you’re finding that you’re tired through much of the week despite getting enough sleep, it might be worth considering making your bed and wake times more regular.